pesto-students/p6--venkata-devatsrs/Week-6/problem6.5/Readme.md

 # Problem 6.5: Pair With Given Difference

 Given an one-dimensional unsorted array A containing N integers.
-You are also given aninteger B, find if there exists a pair of elements in the array whose difference is B.
+You are also given an integer B, find if there exists a pair of elements in the array whose difference is B.
 Return 1 if any such pair exists else return 0.

 Problem Constraints 1 <= N <= $10^5$ - $10^3$ <= A[i]<= $10^3$ - $10^5$ <= B <= $10^5$